126 East 56th Street, 8th Floor, Tower 56 | New York, New York 10022

 New York, New York 10022

-Gardy & Notis, LLP is located in New York, NY and serves clients in and around New York, Long Island City, Astoria, Sunnyside, Woodside, Maspeth, Jackson Heights, Brooklyn, Middle Village, Bronx, Elmhurst, East Elmhurst, Ridgewood, Corona, Rego Park, College Point, Forest Hills, Flushing, Woodhaven, Ozone Park, Whitestone, Kew Gardens, Bronx County, Kings County and New York County.
+Gardy & Notis, LLP is located in New York, NY and serves clients in and around New York, Manhattan, Long Island City, Astoria, Sunnyside, Woodside, Maspeth, Jackson Heights, Brooklyn, Middle Village, Bronx, Elmhurst, East Elmhurst, Ridgewood, Corona, Rego Park, College Point, Forest Hills, Flushing, Woodhaven, Ozone Park, Whitestone, Kew Gardens, Bronx County, Kings County, New York County, Schoharie County, Delaware County, Otsego County, Albany, Oneonta, Cobleskill, Jefferson, Harpersfield, Hudson, Rhinebeck, Poughkeepsie, Buffalo, Rome, Syracuse, and throughout New York State and the country.

 Attorney Advertising.
 This website is designed for general information only.
 The information presented at this site should not be construed to be formal legal advice nor the formation of a lawyer/client relationship. [ Site Map ]